AlphonsusNguyen/cybersecurity-certificate-notes/3 Connect and Protect - Networks and Network Security/1 Network architecture.md

 3. Transport layer (TCP, UDP): Control flow of traffic, error control, permitting connections, etc.
 4. Application layer (HTTP, DNS): How the data packets will interact with receiving devices.

+- Common port: port 25, for e-mail, port 443, for secure internet communication, and port 20, for large file transfers.

 ### OSI model

 1. Physical layer: All the low level hardware.